uzleosharif/password-manager/README.md

 A simple, secure command-line password manager built with modern C++.

+The tool stores credentials in an encrypted JSON file and showcases the use of C++20 modules alongside the libsodium crypto library.
+It is intentionally small to keep the build and usage simple while still being practical.

 ## Overview

 This application provides a straightforward way to store, retrieve, and manage passwords from the command line.